โœ๏ธIntro to Christianity

 Pentecost

-• Celebrates the Holy Spirit's descent upon the apostles, described in Acts 2 with imagery of wind and tongues of fire
+• Celebrates the Holy Spirit's descent upon the apostles, described in Acts 2 with imagery of rushing wind and tongues of fire

-• "Birthday of the Church"—marks the moment when the apostles were empowered to spread the Gospel, launching the Christian movement
+• "Birthday of the Church": marks the moment when the apostles were empowered to preach the Gospel in many languages, launching the Christian movement beyond Jerusalem

-Compare: Christmas vs. Pentecost—Christmas celebrates God becoming human in one person (Jesus), while Pentecost celebrates God's Spirit dwelling in all believers.
+Compare: Christmas vs. Pentecost: Christmas celebrates God becoming human in one person (Jesus), while Pentecost celebrates God's Spirit dwelling in all believers.
 Both address how God becomes present in the world, but through different theological mechanisms.

 Honoring the Faithful: Saints and Christian Legacy